Go Variables, Types, And Pointers

 Variables

 A variable is used to store information that can be referenced later on.
 So a variable is what we use to name the result of, for example, a calculation we make.
-Or, in other words, we can assign the result of that calculation to a variable.
+In other words, we can assign the result of that calculation to a variable.

 We can also use variables to store other types of values, like a piece of text (called a string).
 A variable has three important properties: